In this section

 engagement within and across services.

-To increase participants’:
+To increase participants’ understanding of:

-outcome: Participants are able to identify and employ
+outcome: Participants are able to identify and employ strategies to

 Duration: 1 day